Debit card cashback

-This benefits the store as it reduces the amount of cash banking the store has to do.
+Debit card cashback is available through common payment networks like VISA, Mastercard, American Express.
+By providing an outlet for the cash that a store takes in, it reduces the store's need to deposit excess cash to a bank at the close of business.
 Many customers find it a useful way to obtain cash as it avoids them having to use a cash machine, which may incur additional fees.